 How do they work?

 Unsuspecting users see a notice on a webpage or a pop-up window telling them that, in order for them to continue with what they’re doing, they need to update their Adobe Flash Player.
 When users click on it, a download immediately starts – sometimes users unsuspectingly start the download themselves or the fake update silently installs itself within the browser.

 What are they capable of doing?

 Unfortunately, malware is ever-evolving.
 It changes both in structure and behaviour, so there are many things it could do to a machine it lands on.
-They are known to steal passwords and take over e-mail accounts (login details and contacts), install other malware, such as the Police Trojan (ransomware) or other infections.
+They are known to steal passwords and take over e-mail accounts (login details and contacts), install other malware, such as the Police Trojan (ransomware)

 What can you do, if you fall for the fake Adobe Flash Player update trick?

 Use BullGuard to protect you from sneaky malware and other online threats.
 Choose the security suite that best suits your needs here: BullGuard security products.